 Phone2Action’s Stakeholder management tool has a built-in mobile-friendly survey feature called “Who Do You Know?”
 Organizations can send the survey to their list of advocates and capture and track data about relationships from their entire network.
 Advocates can rank and describe the closeness of their relationship to the stakeholder so you know whether it would be appropriate to call on them for an introduction when you need to move fast.

 That information can then be put to use.
-For example, the events staff might get an early head count when they launch an invitation, or the government relations team might have an easier time conducting rapid response.
-If the bill you are tracking has moved to committee and you’ve identified the two key swing votes to get it passed.
+For example, the events staff might get an early headcount when they launch an invitation, or the government relations team might have an easier time conducting rapid response.
+Another example is if the bill you are tracking has moved to committee and you’ve identified the two key swing votes to get it passed.
 You want to be able to see what relationships you have with these key legislators and mobilize them.
-Three of your members know the Senator well and are willing to call them directly to help advocate on the issue.
-With a proper stakeholder management
+If you can see from your stakeholder management system that three of your members know a Senator with a swing vote, and they are willing to call them directly to help advocate on the issue, you can leverage your network to its full potential to win your issue.

 Public affairs work has grown more complicated in recent years, as stakeholders grow more sophisticated, communication channels expand and the competition for people’s time increases.
 A modern management system helps get the job done.